-One of the things I particularly appreciated about the Garmin Fenix, and which the Tactix also has, is a little suite of safety and live-tracking features.
+One of the things I particularly appreciated about the Garmin Fenix, and which the Tactix also has, is a little suite of safety and live-tracking features built into the smartwatch.
 There are essentially three, somewhat overlapping features, all of which need first to be configured within the app (although I noticed that as I had already configured these when I borrowed the Fenix, it was already set up – so if you are upgrading from a watch that already had these features you won’t need to do it again).

 It’s worth bearing in mind that all three of these features rely on the watch being linked to your phone, and your phone having signal.
 So, if you’re enjoying the freedom of running without a phone now that the watch has integral music, that isn’t going to work for you.
 And if you’re off somewhere truly remote and want a device to summon help in an emergency, you probably need something from the Garmin inReach range, which communicates via satellite to ensure it can summon help from almost anywhere on earth.

 - Live-tracking.
 This allows you to send out a link on which people can track your location while you are in an activity.
 You can set it to auto-create that link every time and either tweet it or send it to select individuals, although that seems like a level of openness that I’m definitely not up for, and is rather at-odds with the secrecy/privacy-focus of the tactical features!
 For one-off events, however, this is brilliant and a feature I’ve been wanting literally since my very first marathon.
 Finally if I’m doing a race, people can follow me live either just to see how I’m doing or to make it easier to watch me on the course.
 Equally, if I was off doing a big hike I could give my partner or family access to the live-tracking link so they could keep an eye on where I was.